-Some people refer to this type of framework and its components parts as a technoloy stack.
-I think of it as a Storage and Retrieval system for Business.
+This type of framework and its components parts are commonly refer to as full stack.
+Skills in all and more are needed in order to be a self reliant Application Developer.
+I like to call it a Storage and Retrieval system for e-commerce.
 Obviously I have had to scour the internet to put this system together.
-A system I fondly like to call Backbutton framework.
+The more concepts you have learned the difficult it is to achieve satisfaction.

-The security features in this stack is also based on a very simple premise, making use of proxies.
+The security features in this stack makes use of proxies.
 Adding physical separation with layers of proxies between our business logic components and Port 80.
-Port 80 with its naked exposure to be outside world.
+Port 80 with its naked exposure to be outside world means we are vulnerable.
 As we cannot run our servers in an isolated environment the use of proxies is the next best thing.
 The Tor network aka the 'onion' and the darknet also utilises the same methodoloy of layered proxies for its security.
 I first came across this idea of use of proxies in a book called Professional Java Server Pages published by wrox press in 1999.
-This was the book I was using to learn dynamic web applications.
-The proxy module (dll) was called modjserv provided by the Apache.org foundation which helped to add a physical between the Apache Webserver , running on Port 80 WAN and Tomcat the Application server running on another LAN machine.
+The proxy module (dll) was called modjserv provided by the Apache.org foundation which helped to add a physical between the Apache Webserver, running on Port 80 WAN and Tomcat the Application server running on another LAN machine.
+Modjserv also provided load balancing, this meant I had all the tools needed to develop commercial applications.

 A selection of Microprofile application generators, you can begin the process of prototyping applications by going to the button marked ... :